Kits

 • Supplementary modules

 The IEHK 2024, designed to meet the initial primary healthcare needs, contains medicines and medical supplies in quantities that are sufficient to assist a population of 10.000 people for approximately 3 months in crisis situations, such as floods, droughts, earthquakes or armed conflicts.
-For information on the IEHK 2024 product list, please contact our sales department.

 Cholera kits (WHO Cholera 2020)